 Tennessee and Florida have similar statutes with active enforcement campaigns, so check those as well.
 If you are cited under a slowpoke law, you will probably receive a fine and moving violation points on your driving record.
 In states like Georgia, accumulating points can lead to license suspension and increased insurance premiums.

-The Ohio State Highway Patrol explains this clearly: using the left lane to pass does not give you permission to drive faster than the speed limit.
+The Ohio State Highway Patrol explains this clearly: using the left lane to pass does not permit you to drive faster than the speed limit.
 If you have to exceed the limit to complete your pass, the driver you are passing is already traveling at or near the speed limit, so you do not need to pass them.

 Pass efficiently and return to the right lane as soon as it is safe.
 If the vehicle ahead is already driving the speed limit, attempting to pass will almost certainly require you to speed.
 In that scenario, the correct legal move is to stay behind them at the speed limit, not to break the speed limit.